DBMI/DECS-Office-AddIns/README.md

 * Scan `Notes` fields for keywords, creating new columns.
 * Turn a column of MRNs into a SQL snippet that imports the column into a query.
+* Format a page of results with bold & centered header, NULLs grayed out, etc.
 ### Word:
 ![image info](./DECS%20Word%20Add-Ins/pictures/toolbar.png)
 * Scan a Scope of Work (SoW) file & create SQL code that searches for the ICD-10 codes and names listed in the SoW.